open-forest-observatory/geograypher/README.md

 > For internal collaborators working on `/ofo-share`, you can opt to store the new environment on `/ofo-share` so that you can access it from any VM.
 First make sure the location where you want to store the env is set to the deafault for conda:
 >
 > ```
-> conda config --append envs_dirs /ofo-share/repos-<yourname>/conda/envs/
+> conda config --prepend envs_dirs /ofo-share/repos-<yourname>/conda/envs/
-> conda config --append pkgs_dirs /ofo-share/repos-<yourname>/conda/pkgs/
+> conda config --prepend pkgs_dirs /ofo-share/repos-<yourname>/conda/pkgs/
 > ```
 >
 > You will need to run the above two lines on all new VMs before you can activate the env.